pjanuszewski/PX4-Autopilot-pjanuszewski/README.md

 - **Note**: Modifications are needed due to PX4’s stricter compiler standards.
 Common issues include uninitialized variables or handling floating-point (`wfloat`) warnings.

 ## Known Issues
-- The current implementation in the `lqr4_traj` branch does not achieve precise trajectory-following for the drone.
+- The current implementation in the `lqr_about_trajectory` branch does not achieve precise trajectory-following for the drone.
 - **Strict compiler standards** in PX4 require adaptations of the Control Toolbox functions (e.g., handling uninitialized variables or floating-point (`wfloat`) warnings).
 - Users may need to make additional modifications when integrating LQR or other control methods.